dfsp-spirit/personal-analytics/DEPLOYMENT_LINUX.md

 ## Deployment overview

 We are going for direct deployment on the machine.
-This will work on bare meta, a VM, or a virtual server.
+This will work on bare metal, a VM, or a virtual server.

 We will be running everything on this machine: